nasa/isaac/anomaly/image_str/scripts/image_str/readme.md

 ---------

 This package relies on the CRAFT-Pytorch and PARSeq libraries.
-To ensure the Image STR package works smoothly, clone the repos associated with the libraries and set them as Python packages.
+To ensure the Image STR package works smoothly, clone the repos associated with the libraries and build them as Python packages.

 CRAFT-Pytorch